-For instance, kids who bought Danone yogurts can play with company’s merchandise - magnets with 3D animations long after they ate their yogurts.
+For instance, kids who bought Danone yogurts can play with the company’s merchandise – magnets with 3D animations long after they ate their yogurts.

 One of the acutest pain points of retailers today is inevitable e-commerce development.
 Brick and mortar businesses feel threatened by Amazon and eBay.
 And they should be those stores that don’t go online and don’t apply digital tools simply vanish.

 It seems impossible to compete with huge marketplaces because of the cost of rent, sales managers’ salaries, and other expenses involved in physical stores maintenance.
-Yet there is an innovative technological solution of this problem- it’s a virtual reality store allowing billions to step in it, and check among a literally unlimited number of goods.
+Yet there is an innovative technological solution to this problem- it’s a virtual reality store allowing billions to step in it, and check among literally unlimited number of goods.

 Allo, a huge Ukrainian retailer that decided to sell fridges and vacuum cleaners ( that would take all the spare space in physical stores)with the help of AR.
 It’s the first world retailer to profit from augmented reality shopping.
-And it’s more than just AR in a marketing campaign, it’s advanced level of sales and a new level of customers’ experience.
+And it’s more than just AR in marketing campaign, it’s advanced level of sales and a new level of customers’ experience.